wighawag/hardhat-deploy/README.md

 The test task is like normal except that names are resolved and past deployment are loaded.

-test can then use the `bre.deployments.run` function to run the deployment for the test.
+test can then use the `bre.deployments.fixture` function to run the deployment for the test and snapshot it so test do not need to perform the all deploy flow, they simply reuse the snapshot for every test (this leverage `evm_snapshot` and `evm_revert` provided by both `buidlerevm` and `ganache`).
 You can for example set them in a `beaforeEach`

 You can also specify to run a subset of the deploy scripts by specifying a tag or an array of tag